 At 30 days delinquent, the servicer begins collections and loss mitigation outreach.
 This is the widest window available — every program is accessible and the full timeline remains open.
-Homeowners who engage at this stage consistently achieve better outcomes than those who wait for formal notices from the Public Trustee.
+Under C.R.S. § 38-38-103.1, the servicer of a residential 1-4 unit property must establish a Single Point of Contact by the 45th day of delinquency, meaning the file is being formally assigned inside the servicer's organization right around the time the second missed payment lands.
+Homeowners who engage in this window consistently achieve better outcomes than those who wait for formal notices from the Public Trustee.

-At 90 days delinquent, most servicers begin preparing to record the Notice of Election and Demand.
-The time between the servicer's internal decision and the NED recording can vary — some servicers move quickly after 120 days of delinquency, others take weeks to months.
-This pre-NED period is the last window where a modification application can be submitted with maximum time available before any formal deadlines begin.
+At 90 days delinquent, the federal 120-day pre-foreclosure clock under 12 C.F.R. § 1024.41 has approximately 30 days left and most servicers are already preparing the package needed to record the Notice of Election and Demand.
+The time between the servicer's internal decision and the NED recording can vary — some servicers move quickly after 120 days of delinquency, others take weeks to months — but the pre-NED period is the last window where a complete loss mitigation application can attach Colorado's state-level dual-tracking protection under C.R.S. § 38-38-103.2 and the parallel federal protection under 12 C.F.R. § 1024.41 before the formal foreclosure timeline begins.

 Colorado Homeowners: The Earlier You Act, the More Options You Have

-The homeowners who keep their Colorado homes are the ones who acted before the NED was recorded — when every option was available and there was maximum time to execute correctly.
+The homeowners who keep their Colorado homes are the ones who acted before the NED under § 38-38-103 was recorded — when every option was available and there was maximum time to attach the dual-tracking protection under § 38-38-103.2 and 12 C.F.R. § 1024.41.
 A professional assessment right now identifies what is available before the formal clock starts.

 See My Options →What happens after I submit my information?